OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 ## Remove a sideloaded add-in

-On all versions of Outlook, removing a sideloaded add-in starts at the dialog box called **My Add-ins** which lists your installed add-ins.
-You'll then need to choose the ellipsis (`...`) for the add-in and choose **Remove**.
+On all versions of Outlook, the key to removing a sideloaded add-in is the **My Add-ins** dialog which lists your installed add-ins.
+Choose the ellipsis (`...`) for the add-in then select **Remove**.

-The navigation to this dialog box differs by Outlook version.
-For example, on desktop, you will find it within the **Home** tab in the ribbon.
+The navigation to this dialog box differs by Outlook client.
+For example, on desktop, you will find it within the **Home** tab on the ribbon.
 Within **Home**, select **Get Add-ins**.
-This prompts the dialog box, where you will select **My Add-ins**.
+This displays the dialog box, where you will select **My Add-ins**.
 From here, you can use the ellipsis and remove the add-in.

-To navigate to the **My Add-ins** dialog box for your version of Outlook, use the last steps listed for manual sideloading in the previous sections of this article.
+To navigate to the **My Add-ins** dialog box for your Outlook client, use the last steps listed for [manual sideloading](#sideload-manually) in the previous sections of this article.